sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 +++
-title = "Tornado Death Risk in the United States: A 124-Year Analysis" date = 2025-12-27 description = "An analysis of population-adjusted tornado mortality rates from 1900-2024, showing an 88.8% reduction in death risk through technological advances."
+title = "Tornado Death Risk in the United States: An 89% Reduction Over 124 Years" date = 2025-12-27 description = "Tornado death risk in the US has fallen 89% since 1900.
+Here's a statistical view on that change."

 [taxonomies]
 tags = ["data-analysis", "meteorology", "public-safety", "visualization"]
 +++

 Tornado deaths in the United States have declined dramatically over the past 124 years.
-When adjusted for population growth in tornado-prone regions, the mortality rate has dropped by 88.8% from the pre-radar era (1900-1950) to the modern era (1991-2024), resulting in an order of magnitude reduced risk of dying as a result of a tornado for people living in regions that have them frequently.
+When adjusted for population growth in tornado-prone regions, the mortality rate has dropped by 88.8% from the pre-radar era (1900-1950) to the modern era (1991-2024), resulting in an order of magnitude reduced risk of dying and uncertainty as a result of a tornado for people living in regions that have them frequently.

 {{ responsive_image(path="blog/tornado-death-risk-analysis/tornado_death_risk.png", width=800, alt="Tornado Death Risk Chart") }}